ndiego/outermost/README.md

 ## Features

-* Support for a Documentation custom post type and corresponding templates.
+* Support for an Articles custom post type and corresponding templates.
 * Custom page/post templates.
 Currently there are two, Freeform and Landing.
 * [Trailwind](https://tailwindcss.com/)-like utility classes to easily manage top and bottom margin until this functionality is added to all Core blocks in Gutenberg.
 * A handful of block patterns and styles (more to come).
-* Includes the Roboto Google font.

 ## Issues